shreya-prabhu/GKE-Resiliency/README.md

 These environment variables allow the script to interact with your cluster and simulate failure scenarios appropriately.

+#### 4. IAM permissions for the user/service account
+These IAM permissions have to be granted to the user/service account running the script to read and manage cluster resources:
+- container.pods.list
+- container.nodes.get
+- container.nodes.list

+Potential roles that can be used are:
+- roles/container.admin
+- roles/container.clusterAdmin
+- roles/container.developer

 ## Running the script for GKE Standard Clusters

 1. Clone the Repository